Matovic/Cell-segmentation-using-morphological-operations-and-image-filtrations/README.md

 </p>

 ## Conclusion
 We have used three methods on three images.
-The first image used Gaussian blurring, Canny Edge Detection, and dilate operation for contour analysis.
+The first image used Gaussian blurring, Canny Edge Detection to get binary image and we have used multiple morphological operations(dilate, erode, morphological gradient, tophat, blackhat, opening, closing, inverting images and so on) and convolution for contour analysis.
+The first image also used sharpening instead of a blurring.
 The second image used bilateral blurring, adaptive thresholding as binarization, and dilate/erode operation for contour analysis.
 Erode process showed more potential for segmentation because it segmented more cells.
 The third image used median blurring, Laplac edge detection, and erode operation for contour analysis.

 Based on previous experiments we can conclude that contours analysis shows nothing on image 1 after eroding, inverted closing, opening, inverted opening, inverted mask of canny and tophat.